-Sample letters for retirement congratulations can provide you with a guideline for commending someone special on a great career.
+Sample retirement congratulations letters can provide you with a guideline for commending someone special on a great career.
+Use these sample congratulations on your retirement letters as a jumping off point for your well wishes for co-workers.

 Whichever category your friend or loved one fits in, retirement letters of congratulations are keepsakes that will be cherished by the retiree for many years.
-The letter should be carefully written, and should encompass a great deal of gratitude and well wishes in just a few paragraphs.
+The letter should be carefully written and should encompass a great deal of gratitude and well wishes in just a few paragraphs.
+Use the following examples as guides, but be sure to personalize them to make them special.
+If you need help with downloading or editing the sample letters, check out the Guide for Adobe Printables.

 Beginning Your Letter